asw221/dlm/README.md

 The goal of this package is to provide researchers with a convenient interface to fit and summarize distributed lag models (DLMs) using the R programming language.
-Among so many modeling strategies in the toolbox, users might reach for DLMs when they have an outcome that is related to distance-profiled predictors through some unknown function.
+DLMs are useful when users want to model an outcome that is related to distance-profiled predictors through some unknown function.
 A typical goal could then be to learn about the shape of that distance-profiled response function.
 For example, this type of model might be applied when a researcher wants to learn: